GuiguiJayJay/KKBOX/README.md

     - wether you should train the Auto-Encoder and/or the DNN or read weights from disk
 - `kkbox.py`: change the training parameters when calling the `NN_model` function (initial learning rate, batchsize, etc...)

+## The files
+- `kkbox.py`: the main script.
+- `preproc.py`: the script containing the functions to preprocess the data from first stage (cleaning) to last step (binary encoding).
+- `settings.py`: the script containing the main options (such as perform the trianing or load weights, write intermediate files to disk or read them etc...)
+This script also caintains the global variables declaration.
+- `utils.py`: a script containing various utilities functions, such as the binary encoding algorithm, the batch builder etc...
+- `models.py`: script containing the models used.
+All the tensorflow parts of the code can be found therein.